 All of the hoof components work together to create a seamless experience when they are trotting or grazing.
 Therefore, it is imperative to always take excellent care of their hooves to protect them and make sure that they can use them as they should.

 9. A single horse’s heart weighs 10 pounds, but their brains are half the size of a human’s.

-Your horse’s heart is quite a large organ in its body.
+Another fun horse fact is that your horse’s heart is quite a large organ in its body.
 An individual heart weighs approximately 10 pounds apiece.
 However, even though their heads are massive, their brains are only about half the size of humans.

 As a standard, their brains mimic about the size of a 6-year-old child.
 Their cerebellum is more significant than humans because they must use all four legs directly after birth for standing.
 Human children take at least 6 to 12 months to be able to stand erect without assistance fully.